FrancisH-C/TSbench/README.md

 The objective of this package is to define experiments to benchmark models on a given dataset by calculating various metrics.
-It provides the class `Model` and every subclasses defining the right methods can then be used in experiments.
+It provides the class `Model`{.verbatim} and every subclasses defining the right methods can then be used in experiments.

 ## Demonstration